 2. Dear John

-Here is another cheese fest based on a best-selling Nicholas Sparks novel.
-This film has Channing Tatum and Amanda Seyfried continuously on the cusp of almost losing each other and almost getting back together.
-As with most of Sparks’ works, tragedy is a key plot element, and it will have you reaching for the tissue box as you kick yourself for succumbing to this trite romance.
+Here is another cheese-fest based on a best-selling Nicholas Sparks novel, though it doesn't live up to the hype as much as the other Sparks novel turned film, A Walk To Remember.
+This film features Hollywood stars Channing Tatum and Amanda Seyfried continuously on the cusp of almost losing each other and almost getting back together.
+As with most of Sparks' works, tragedy is key thematic material in this story, and it will have you reaching for the tissue box as you kick yourself for succumbing to this trite romance.